diablodale/dp.docs/docs/_includes/plugin-setup-nvjpeg.md

 #### Optional Nvidia-only color decoder

-> :warning: This Nvidia nvJPEG decoder is deprecated and was removed in plugin v1.3.2023.
+> ⚠️ This Nvidia nvJPEG decoder is deprecated and was removed in plugin v1.3.2023.
 > It did not show significant benefits during testing when compared to other decoders.

 Optionally enable an additional color decoder for your Nvidia GPU with these steps.